-Stroke Prevention and Rehabilitation League and the Hungarian Stroke Association.
+Stroke support organisations can help to give the The solution may be the revaluation of the National Stroke Prevention and Rehabilitation League and the Hungarian Stroke Association.
 For which, there is a good chance with the current leadership.
 In close while the medical-professional company should be responsible for the professional background.
 It would be beneficial to contact with the neurological departments of Hungary, and to organise the civil organisations around these departments.